Obesity Drug Approval Tracker 2026: Status Hub, NDAs & Pipeline

 Which Drugs Are in Phase 2?

 Oral VK2735 (Viking Therapeutics) is one of the most watched oral programs after subcutaneous VK2735’s strong Phase 2 results.
-The oral formulation showed 12.2% weight loss at 13 weeks in the VENTURE-Oral trial, positioning it as a potential competitor to both orforglipron and the Wegovy pill if the oral dual-agonist approach continues to deliver in longer trials.
+The oral formulation showed 12.2% weight loss at 13 weeks in the VENTURE-Oral trial, positioning it as a potential competitor to both Foundayo and the Wegovy pill if the oral dual-agonist approach continues to deliver in longer trials.
+For a broader comparison of all oral candidates, see our oral obesity drugs 2026 analysis.

 What Should Researchers Watch Next?